 The NIST Cybersecurity Framework (NIST CSF) provides guidelines for managing cybersecurity risks through 6 functions: Govern, Identify, Protect, Detect, Respond, and Recover.
 It contains best practices and controls that organizations can adopt to achieve their desired cybersecurity outcomes, covering domains such as developing a cybersecurity policy, asset management and risk assessment, access control, incident response and recovery, among others.

-Compliance with NIST CSF helps organizations develop minimum security measures to become compliant with the requirements of other laws and regulations.
+According to the 2017 Executive Order 13800, NIST CSF is mandatory for US government agencies.
+For other organizations, compliance with NIST CSF can help you develop minimum security measures to become compliant with the requirements of other laws and regulations.
 These include the US Sarbanes–Oxley Act (SOX) and the EU Digital Operational Resilience Act (DORA) for financial institutions, the Health Insurance Portability and Accountability Act (HIPAA) for healthcare providers, and the General Data Protection Regulation (GDPR).

 The NIST Special Publication 800-53 outlines a catalog of security and privacy controls for the protection of federal information systems and organizations against diverse risks.
 Its controls are divided into 20 control families or categories such as audit and accountability, contingency planning, incident response, system and communications protection, and more.
 Prior to implementing these controls, a risk management framework must be established following the steps detailed in the NIST Risk Management Framework (RMF).